Ultis/rawr/ReadMe.txt

  - Rawr.Cat: More 3.1 updates
  - Rawr.Bear: More 3.1 updates
  - Rawr.Moonkin: More 3.1 updates
- - Rawr.HolyPriest: More 3.1 updates
+ - Rawr.HealPriest: More 3.1 updates
  - Rawr.ShadowPriest: More 3.1 updates
  - Rawr.Mage: More 3.1 updates
  - Rawr.EnhSham: More 3.1 updates